-We help those who are successfully living in recovery and wish to give back to their communities by training them to become Peer Support Specialists and wellness planning workshop facilitators.
-In fact, we are the only peer-run mental health organization that provides Peer Support Specialist certification courses.
+We help those who are successfully living in recovery and wish to give back to their communities by training them to become Peer Support Professionals and wellness planning workshop facilitators.
+In fact, we are the only peer-run mental health organization that provides Peer Support Professional certification courses.

 Finally, we serve as a voice for individuals with mental health conditions and offer hope that recovery is possible.
 We advocate for health-care policy that benefits consumers above all others and call attention to legislation that is oppressive, discriminatory, or lacking in evidence.
 We also openly share our stories of illness and recovery to break the silence and defeat stereotypes.
 Most importantly, we train others to join us in this mission through advocacy workshops and webinars.